Essential Tools for Framer Website Performance (2026)

 • Monitor performance trends: Track site speed daily or hourly to catch regressions.

-This proactive approach ensures that speed optimisation is maintained, preventing slowdowns from affecting SEO rankings and conversions.
+This proactive approach ensures that speed optimization is maintained, preventing slowdowns from affecting SEO rankings and conversions.
 For example, a 1-second delay in page load time can lead to a 7% drop in conversions, highlighting the importance of real-time performance tracking.

 6.2 Setup & Dashboard Highlights